vul337/mono/ReadMe.md

-# mono: Is Your Vulnerability Dataset Truly Clean?
-Exposing and Trapping Undecidable Patches
+# mono: Is Your "Clean" Vulnerability Dataset Really Solvable?
+Exposing and Trapping Undecidable Patches and Beyond

-This document describes the artifacts accompanying our paper: "mono: Is Your Vulnerability Dataset Truly Clean?
-Exposing and Trapping Undecidable Patches". mono represents **M**ulti-agent **O**perated **N**oise **O**utfilter.
+This document describes the artifacts accompanying our paper: "mono: Is Your "Clean" Vulnerability Dataset Really Solvable?
+Exposing and Trapping Undecidable Patches and Beyond". mono represents **M**ulti-agent **O**perated **N**oise **O**utfilter.
 The artifacts are organized in the following directories: